qojulia/WaveguideQED.jl/docs/src/theoreticalbackground.md

 nothing #hide
 ```

 Here, we defined the two-photon equivalent of our single-photon Gaussian state.
 When we visualize it, we now need two times, and we make a contour plot.
-This is easily done by viewing the two-photon state and using [`plot_twophoton`](@ref):
+This is easily done by viewing the two-photon state and using [`plot_twophoton!`](@ref):

 ```@example theory
 viewed_state = TwoPhotonView(ψ)